ipo-exe/plans/docs/iofiles.rst

 .. warning::

-    In daily time series files gaps and voids must be filled in the pre-processing phase of dataset preparation with interpolation os statistical techniques.
+    In daily time series gaps and voids must be *filled* in the pre-processing phase of dataset preparation with interpolation os statistical techniques.

-    For instance, the following daily time series is not suited for ``plans`` because it has a date gap (missing Jan/3 and Jan/4 dates) and a data void for ``P`` in Jan/8:
+    For instance, the following daily time series is *not* suited for ``plans`` because it has a date gap (missing Jan/3 and Jan/4 dates) and a data void for ``P`` in Jan/8:

     .. code-block::
         :emphasize-lines: 3,4,7